 - Nutritional changes

-Family members must adjust their life-styles to accommodate the individual suffering with brain injuries.
-In severe brain injury cases, individuals require 24 hour medical assistance.
-Many families cannot afford medical home care and are forced to quit their jobs in order to provide the adequate care for the brain injury victim.
+Family members must adjust their lifestyles to accommodate the individual suffering with brain injuries.
+In severe brain injury cases, individuals require 24-hour medical assistance.
+Many families cannot afford medical home care and are forced to quit their jobs in order to provide adequate care for the brain injury victim.
 Family members of brain injury victims often seek several forms of therapy to cope with the sudden changes and emotional and financial impact of this injury.

-At the Law Offices of Cytryn & Velazquez, P.A., we have the resources necessary to help you or your loved one experiencing a traumatic brain injury.
-Our attorneys work with a network of doctors and specialists to treat your injuries and have over 36 years of experience handling brain injury cases.
+At Law Offices Cytryn & Velazquez, P.A., we have the resources necessary to help you or your loved one experiencing a traumatic brain injury.
+Our attorneys work with a network of doctors and specialists to treat your injuries and have over 40 years of experience handling brain injury cases.

-In particular, our firm is handling the tragic case of Lenhart v.
+In particular, our firm handled the tragic case of Lenhart v.
 Basora, in which a young woman suffered permanent brain injury after being struck by a car while riding on a scooter.
 The defendant driver crashed into the young woman, and the force of the collision caused her to land 20 feet away from the car.
 The jury returned a verdict of more than $11.8 million, although it found the victim to be 2/3 at fault for not wearing a helmet.
-On the appeal, also argued by Mr. Cytryn, the court agreed that the jury’s finding of the victim’s percentage of fault could not stand based upon certain evidence that was excluded.
-Our firm has tirelessly sought fair compensation for this young woman’s severe brain injuries and to try to take care of her for the remainder of her life.
+On the appeal, also argued by Mr. Cytryn, the court agreed that the jury’s finding of the victim’s percentage of fault could not stand, based upon certain evidence that was excluded.
+Our firm tirelessly sought fair compensation for this young woman’s severe brain injuries, to get care for her for the remainder of her life.

 In another case we handled, a young college student sustained a brain injury and brain damage as a sleeping passenger in a car crash.
 The negligent driver’s insurance company would not pay the claimed $100,000 policy limits, and the jury ultimately returned a nearly $1.9 million verdict.
 However, if you looked at him today, and even if you spoke with him, you would have no idea that he sustained a brain injury.
 The insurance company, State Farm, paid every penny as a bad faith excess jury verdict.
 In cases like these, we understand and appreciate the sensitivities and difficulties experienced by the families of the victim and use our experience to help our clients.

-If you or a loved one has sustained any kind of brain injury from a car accident, fall or assault, call the South Florida brain injury lawyers now at 1-877-853-7466 for a free consultation, and allow us to evaluate your case.
+If you or a loved one has sustained any kind of brain injury from a car accident, fall, or assault, call the Coral Springs brain injury lawyers now at (954) 833-1440 for a free consultation, and allow us to evaluate your case.
 We will do the best that we can to help you and your family in this terrible time.